 - Preserve time and energy when it comes to preparation and feeding

 Fluidform Your Body 2.0 will launch with a 6-week meal plan to support our members’ movement journey and nourish their bodies.
 It demonstrates the simplicity of eating well to feel stronger, more energized, and more confident.
 Discover a taste of what to expect with our new green shakshuka recipe, exclusive to rē•spin—the perfect way to start your day with a healthy dose of greens and protein.

 Finally, relaxation, a moment to rē•set the body, calm the mind, and feel present.
-The interplay of movement and relaxation plays an integral part in your physical and mental well-being – they work together to both challenge and support the body.
-Just five minutes, any time of day or anywhere is all you need to feel centered and balanced.
+The interplay of movement and relaxation is integral to your physical and mental well-being – they work together to both challenge and support the body.
+Five minutes, any time of day or anywhere, is all you need to feel centered and balanced.

 There is a perception that we must do these things to achieve a balanced state.
-When my mindset shifted to just finding five minutes in my day to switch off completely – my relationship with meditation and mindfulness became much healthier.
+My relationship with meditation and mindfulness became much healthier when I shifted to just finding five minutes in my day to switch off completely.
 I have always been inspired by scents and their association with memories and moments in my everyday.
 Wherever I am – teaching, working, cooking, moving – you will always find me burning scents for different moments.
 This is why I co-created a single oil – for movement, relaxation, and everything in between.
 Pour La Méditation is a soothing blend of cedarwood, ylang-ylang, and neroli, supporting healing, anti-inflammatory, and relaxation properties.
 This scent represents all my favorite daily rituals, brought together, creating balance.

 Green Shakshuka recipe: